Petun: Later migrations

-They began to trade in present-day Pennsylvania, where they were called the Wyandot, a corruption of Wendat.
-Under settler pressure, the Wendat were forced to move further west to Ohio Country.
+Coalescing into a single people, the Petun-Wendat began to trade in present-day Pennsylvania, where they were called the Wyandot, a corruption of Wendat.
+Under settler pressure, the Wyandot were forced to move further west to Ohio Country.

 In the 1830s during the period of Indian Removal, most removed to the Indian Territory in present-day Kansas and Oklahoma.
-In 1843, they were all resettled in Wyandotte County, Kansas and in 1867, the American government gave them land in Indian Territory, now northeastern Oklahoma.
-Wyandotte people organized the federally recognized tribe, the Wyandotte Nation, headquartered in northeastern Oklahoma.
+In 1843, they were all resettled in Wyandotte County, Kansas and in 1867, the American government promised them land in Indian Territory, now northeastern Oklahoma.
+However, the land did not exist and the other relocated tribes of the area would sell land to the Wyandot.
+Wyandot people organized the federally recognized tribe, the Wyandotte Nation, headquartered in northeastern Oklahoma.
 Other descendants formed the unrecognized Wyandot Nation of Kansas.

 The Wyandotte Nation self-identifies as being primarily descended from the Petun, with mixed Wendat and Wenro ancestry.

 Culture

 The Jesuit Relations in 1652 describes the practice of tattooing among the Petun and the Neutrals:

 And this (tattooing) in some nations is so common that in the one which we called the Tobacco, and in that which – on account of enjoying peace with the Wendat and with the Iroquois – was called Neutral, I know not whether a single individual was found, who was not painted in this manner, on some part of the body.

 The Petun nation shared a similar dialect with the Wendat Nation and many of the same cultural customs.
 They had an alliance with the Neutral Nation southwest and south of the, and with the Odawa, an Algonquian-speaking nation to the east.
 They also shared elements of material culture with the Odawa, as a disc pipe of similar type to ones found at Odawa sites was also found at a Petun site dated to 1630–47.